kristopherlopez/vast_mc2_dashboard/README.md

 5) Degree / angle of data point represents where the wind was blowing from
 6) Data points are coloured by chemical to better spot trends
 7) Calendar heatmaps enable user to identify trends and interrogate summarised data
+8) Data cards appear as the user interacts to provide detail about highlighted data

 Inspired by: